nmshd/documentation/_includes/use-cases/use-case-device-get-the-connector-health-status.md

 {% include properties_list.html %}

-This use-case retrieves the service health information of the connector.
+This use-case retrieves the service health information of the Connector.